Deploy an External Load Balancer with Oracle Cloud Native Environment

 • ocne-control-03

-3. Update the Port column for each of the newly selected backend servers from the default value of 80 to 6443.
+3. Update the Port column to 6443 for each of the backend servers.

 public_ip_address